Nadelio/ePU/eBF External Programming/README.md

 - `>`: increment pointer position
 - `<`: decrement pointer position
 - `,`: write to RAM
-- `.`: ask for character, store character in current pointer position as `word`
+- `.`: ask for character, store character in the current value of the RAM being pointed at as `word`
-- `=`: write to terminal the value of the current pointer position as a character*
+- `=`: write to terminal the current value of the RAM being pointed at as a character*
-- `[`: begin conditional loop, if current pointer position is `0` when conditional loop is met, skip, otherwise, loop until current pointer position is `0`
+- `[`: begin conditional loop, if the current value of the RAM being pointed at  is `0` when `[` is met, skip, otherwise, loop until the current value of the RAM being pointed at is `0`
 - `]`: end conditional loop
-- `>>`: push current pointer value to stack
+- `>>`: push current pointer value to stack, set pointer value to `0`
 - `<<`: pop top value from stack and store in pointer value
-- `'`: read from current pointer position in RAM
+- `'`: read from the current value of the RAM being pointed at
 - `DPND`: create a dependency using the next two tokens &rarr; `DPND <.ebf/.ebin file path> <alias>`
 - `%`: call a dependency using its alias &rarr; `% <alias>`
 - `END`: declare the end of a eBF program